Smart and Bold Ideas.

 The Rauch Foundation takes an entrepreneurial approach to promoting change by investing in areas where we can have a fundamental impact.

-To promote the positive health outcomes and financial preparedness of rising generations of students by supporting schools in the delivery of nutrition and financial literacy programs.
+• To promote the financial preparedness of rising generations of students by supporting schools in the delivery of financial literacy programs.

 Building on the Rauch Foundation’s long history of providing evidence-based research and data to inform policy, our work in food systems is centered on exploring the nexus between the food we consume and the systems involved in its financing, sourcing, production and delivery.
-We are interested in how these systems function and how global, national, and regional actions impact the health of communities, economies, and the environment.
+Using the island of Poros, Greece and its efforts to stop the expansion of open net pen industrial fish farming as a case study, we have been laying out a case for how global, national, and regional actions can impact the health of a community, its economy, and the local environment.

 From our President, Eva Douzinas